-Partner Roles Activity BCWMC City of Golden Valley Hennepin County MPRB MnDNR MAISRC Perform, or hire contractor to perform, post- treatment monitoring to determine treatment/removal effectiveness Provides technical assistance such as monitoring design and recommendations for a contractor.
-Hires a contractor unless MPRB performs monitoring Collaborates with the City of Golden Valley, BCWMC, MnDNR and MAISRC.
-May perform monitoring.
-Collaborates with the City of Golden Valley, MPRB, BCWMC, and MAISRC regarding monitoring requirements of permit.
-Provides technical assistance as needed for monitoring design and recommendations for a contractor.
-Communicate information about the AIS treatment/removal and results of AIS treatment/removal efforts to stakeholders and the public Provides information to all stakeholders and the public.
-Design and implement education program to help prevent future infestation Provides any available education materials to the City Takes the lead, but collaborates with BCWMC, MPRB, MnDNR, and MAISRC.
-Disseminates information to the public.
-Provides any available education materials to City of Golden Valley Provides any available education materials to City of Golden Valley Provides any available education materials to City of Golden Valley
+Activity Partner Roles Activity BCWMC City of Golden Valley Hennepin County MPRB MnDNR MAISRC 1 Communicate information about the AIS treatment/removal and results of AIS treatment/removal efforts to stakeholders (including those downstream) and the public Provides information to all stakeholders and the public.
+2 congr. and improment cadeation program to not provent ratare materials to the City Takes the lead, but collaborates with BCWMC, MPRB, MnDNR, and MAISRC.
+Disseminates information to the public. materials to City of Golden Valley , May provide available education materials to City of Golden Valley